 Our aim is to encourage and support an environment within the University which helps staff fulfil their potential, irrespective of disability and ill health.
 Our aim is to prevent work-related illness and injury and to assist staff to return to work after sickness absence.

-We offer 52 weeks' maternity and adoption leave and generous maternity and adoption pay.
-The non-primary carer may take two weeks' paid paternity leave with the option of up to 26 weeks' additional paternity leave.
+We offer 52 weeks' maternity and adoption leave and generous maternity and adoption pay. (subject to terms and conditions within the policy) The non-primary carer may take two weeks' paid paternity leave with the option of up to 26 weeks' additional paternity leave.
 Parental leave and the opportunity to take a career break are also available.

 Subject to terms and conditions staff are entitled to up to 5 days paid leave (pro rata for part-timers), in any one annual leave year, to deal with an unexpected emergency involving a dependent.
 An emergency may include sickness, accident, criminal injury, unexpected absence of the usual carer or serious problems at the child's school.